MattSegal/speech-enhancement/README.md

 Try to replicate Speech Denoising with Deep Feature Losses ([arXiv](https://arxiv.org/abs/1806.10522), [sound examples](https://ccrma.stanford.edu/~francois/SpeechDenoisingWithDeepFeatureLosses/))

+Code and concepts borrowed from [Francois Germain's repo](https://github.com/francoisgermain/SpeechDenoisingWithDeepFeatureLosses)

+**Status**: Currently trying to train the audio classifier network that is used for the loss function - training goes poorly.

 ## TODO

 - Look into raw audio tips